Renault Megane Sport Tourer estate - MPG, running costs & CO2

 Renault Megane Sport Tourer MPG & CO2

-The economy champion of the range is the 1.5-litre dCi 115, which can manage 64.2mpg, has a CO2 figure of 119g/km and a 32% BiK rating.
-Fuel economy drops if you choose the EDC automatic gearbox, but only to 58.9mpg, while BiK is 3% higher due to its CO2 output.
+The economy champion of the regular range is the 1.5-litre dCi 115, which can manage up to 62.8mpg, has a CO2 figure of 119g/km, giving it a middling BiK rating.
+Fuel economy drops if you choose the EDC automatic gearbox, but only to 60.1mpg.

-Managing 47.1mpg, the petrol is hardly thirsty either, and we’d recommend it unless you drive a huge number of miles each year.
+Managing up to 49.6mpg, the petrol is hardly thirsty either, and we’d recommend it unless you drive a huge number of miles each year.
 If not, it’s unlikely you’ll make up the cost saving of buying the petrol in the first place.
-CO2 emissions of 143g/km result in a 33% BiK band.
+CO2 emissions of 129-142g/km can result in a fairly high BiK band, however.

-Private buyers will need to pay £150 annual road tax on any Megane Sport Tourer until the plug-in hybrid version arrives, which will cost £140.
+Private buyers will need to pay £150 annual road tax on the Megane Sport Tourer, apart from the E-Tech plug-in hybrid version, which costs £140.

-All diesel Megane Sport Tourers sit in group 16, while petrol versions are only two or three groups higher.
+All diesel Megane Sport Tourers sit in groups 18-19, while petrol versions are in groups 20-21.
+The E-Tech is the most powerful and the Iconic version sits in group 22.
 Although insurance groupings are broadly indicative of the relative expense of a car to insure, actual figures will depend on your circumstances and driving record.
 We recommend making enquiries before making a purchase decision.